Blair1213/KGCNN/README.md

 ```
 For testing model, just load it and test it on testing dataset.

+### 🏙️ Figure

+To recover each figure presented in this paper, please download the code and data at [Fig.zip(google drive)](https://drive.google.com/file/d/1sCM8xh9tdyhAU0fHUPiyVbJwQeKvBwu2/view?usp=sharing) or [Fig.zip (zenodo)](https://zenodo.org/records/11554803).
+You could find all code and initial data in this folder to recover each figure.
+By the way, some figures are painted by GraphPad, so we also uploaded the initial file of GraphPad.

 ### 🌟 Personalize based on your own dataset

 If you want to benchmark KGCNN with your own dataset.
 You are kindly requested to perpare the follwing three files, including approved_example.txt, entity2id.txt, and train2id.txt.